azdavis/azdavis.net/posts/en/assume-recursion-works.md

 This is slightly hand-wavey, since it requires that already have the "$+$" operation, but this is the general idea.

 Note, now, in the definition of natural numbers, in the second point, we say "If $k$ is a natural number, then ...".
 This is why the definition is recursive: we are defining the statement "$n$ is a natural number" by referring to itself in its own definition.
-We state that that **if** we already have some natural number $k$, **then** something else, i.e. $k + 1$, is a natural number as well.
+We state that **if** we already have some natural number $k$, **then** something else, i.e. $k + 1$, is a natural number as well.

 This two-line definition is [pretty much][peano] all you need to define the natural numbers.